EMoniSmall/azurecrashcourse/README.md

 *You can look around additional options by hitting "Next" but these options can also be left at default.*

-Step 4: Review, Create and wait for it to Deploy.
+Step 4: Review, Create, and wait for it to Deploy.

-Once the Storage Account is created, you can return to Storage Accounts and click into your newly made account.
+Once the Storage Account is created, you can return to Storage Accounts and click on your newly made account.
 You can upload any files you may want to store.
 You may store text documents and other files.

 ![image](https://github.com/EMoniSmall/azurecrashcourse/assets/166156618/2e2307d1-6aaf-47b5-aee0-87eac237a293)